TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 TRACEY, Austin J. 2126.
 Private KEH.
 Transferred from 2KEH as Private 1372.
 Entered France 4/05/1915.
 Discharged 30/03/1919.
 Entitled to 1914/5 Star trio.

 TREADWELL, Alfred (Arthur).
 864. Enlisted in KEH in Manchester and serving in KEH November 1914 and involved in recruiting drive.
 Entered France 2/06/1915.
-Serjeant 2nd Troop, 'A' Squadron KEH at defence of Vielle Chappelle.
+Serjeant 2nd Troop, 'A' Squadron KEH at the defence of Vielle Chappelle.
 KIA 9/04/18.
 Born in 1882 the son of Joseph Edward and Eliza E. Treadwell; husband of Mary Treadwell, of Failsworth, Manchester.
 Commemorated on the LOOS MEMORIAL, FRANCE.
 Entitled to 1914/15 Star trio.

 TREMEARNE, William Crew.
 538. Serjeant KEH.
 Born in Leamington Spa, England on 13/01/1893 and attended Blackheath School, London and then undertook an engineering apprenticeship in Kilmarnock, Scotland 1903-10.
 Studied at Christ's College, Cambridge where he undertook Mechanical Sciences Courses and then later a Bachelor of Arts 1910-13.
 Serjeant Cambridge Troop, KEH 19/05/1911 - 13/01/1913.
 Private, 538 in KEH 10/08/1914-21/10/1914 having enlisted at Alexandra Palace.
 Temporary commission 20/11/1914 as Second Lieutenant Machine Gun Officer 8th Battalion, Seaforth Highlanders 31/10/1914 - 26/09/1915.
 Landed France 8/07/1915.
-Shot in the leg at Hill 70, Loos in Belgium 25-26/09/1915 and reported missing with death not reported until 04/1917.
+Shot in the leg at Hill 70, Loos in Belgium 25-26/09/1915 and reported missing with his death not reported until 04/1917.
 Commemorated at Loos Memorial, Pas de Calais, France.
 Photograph in the uniform of the Seaforth Highlanders available online courtesy Imperial War Museum.

 TRICKETT, Ronald Arthur.
 2079.
 Private KEH.
 Enlisted 30/06/1916.
 Transferred from 2KEH as Private 1974 on 17/10/1917 then transferred as Private, Royal Engineers 359811 on 31/01/1918.
 Discharged 14/03/1919.
 Born 18/03/1891 in Lancashire, England and died 3/12/1984 in Pinjarra, Western Australia.
 Rejected by the Australian Imperial Forces he travelled back to England from Pinjarra, Western Australia to enlist in the Royal Field Artillery 24/10/1915 and discharged 8/04/1916.
 Entitled to British War and Victory Medals.
 Portrait photograph in 2KEH uniform courtesy of Ancestry.